 Scouting San Antonio: A Tourist’s Guide to South-Central Texas

 The vibrant atmosphere of San Antonio, Texas presents a rich mixture of history and culture.
 It is alternatively known as the “Alamo City,” the “River City,” the “Mission City,” and “Military City, U.S.A.”.
 San Antonio invites tourists from around the globe, offering them an immersive experience of Mexican and Texan culture.
 San Antonio is situated 150 miles from the Mexican border in Laredo, and its history is clearly preserved in its 18th-century Spanish structures intermingled with modern skyscrapers.
 Many visit to take in the historic landmarks, museums, and attractions, and to stroll along the edge of the River Walk.
-Although Thakkinstian is now full of modern amenities, the origins of San Antonio are an integral part of Texas history.
+Now full of modern amenities, the origin of the city of San Antonio is an integral part of Texas history.

 A Historic Touch: Revisiting San Antonio’s Past

 Groups of indigenous tribes—collectively referred to as the “Coahuiltecans” by Spanish explorers—were some of the first recorded inhabitants of the region.
 Spanish explorers arrived on the scene in 1691, although the city of San Antonio was not officially founded until May 1, 1718.
 Named after St. Anthony of Padua, San Antonio is well known for its historic struggles for independence, namely the fight for Mexican independence from 1811-1813, and the fight for Texas independence from 1835-1836.